 cultures to Lean.
 During the implementation process it is my goal to train the entire company to work in teams to make sustainable improvements.

 David Paris is a graduate of John Brown University with a degree in Organizational Management, and was on the Presidents Academic Honor List the entire time he attended JBU.
-He is certified in Production and Inventory Management (CFPIM) at the “fellow” level and Integrated Resource Management (CIRM) by APICS.
+He is certified in Production and Inventory Management (CPIM-F) at the “fellow” level (top 4% world wide) and Integrated Resource Management (CIRM) by APICS.
 David is an authorized instructor of the 2008 APICS Lean Enterprise Workshop Series.
 APICS is now known as the “The Association for Operations Management”.
-The web site for this association is http://www.apics.org.
+The web site for this association is http://www.apics.org and ASCM (Association of Supple Chain Management).
 David was an active board member of Northwest Arkansas APICS for 7 years.
-He has a NAPM Lifetime C.P.M. certification, and was a board member of NWA NAPM for 2 years.
+He has a NAPM (ISM) Lifetime C.P.M. certification, and was a board member of NWA NAPM for 2 years.
 David is an authorized facilitator for Integrated Enterprise Management, and has completed MFCI (Managing for Continuous Improvement) training.
 He has completed 16 weeks of “Juran on Quality”, certified in Quality Analysis and Analytical Methods.
 He has completed “World Class Manufacturing for Managers”, offered by R.D.
 Garwood in Atlanta, Georgia, and he is trained in Delphi Manufacturing Systems.

-David is Past President and Certification Instructor for the Tulsa Chapter of APICS.
-He served the Tulsa APICS chapter as President for 5 years.
+David is Past President and Certification Instructor for the Tulsa Chapter of APICSn, ow ASCM Tulsa.
+He served the Tulsa APICS chapter as President for 7 years.
 While serving as President of APICS Northwest Arkansas for 3 years, he was able to build the educational program from approximately 10 students to over 65 students.
 He taught at Northwest Arkansas Community College in Bentonville, Arkansas in the Business and Industry Department from January 1995 through December 1997.
 He has taught CPIM, CIRM and C.P.M. certification classes in Arkansas and Oklahoma since 1989.

 While working at Danaher Tool Group in Fayetteville, AR., he establish Kan-Ban and JIT style inventory replenishment.
 At Danaher he worked with two Sensei Masters from SHIN-GIJUTSU Co., LTD. of Japan performing Kaizens and received instructions for facilitating Kaizens.